BIDMC Emergency Medicine Informatics Fellowship

 Emergency physicians are often called upon to make critical decisions under significant time pressure and with limited information.
 Well-designed clinical computing systems can ease these pressures and improve the quality and efficiency of emergency care.

-The BIDMC Emergency Medicine Informatics Fellowship is a 2-year training program.
-It is designed to create academic leaders in informatics and emergency medicine who will transform practice by analyzing, designing, implementing and evaluating information systems that improve all aspects of clinical care.
+Both programs are nearly identical and differ only in the qualifications of the candidate.
+The fellowship training program is designed to create academic leaders in informatics and emergency medicine who will transform practice by analyzing, designing, implementing and evaluating information systems that improve all aspects of clinical care.
 This will be accomplished by a combination of formal coursework, clinical practice, research experience, and mentored clinical systems projects.
 Upon completion of the program the graduates will be prepared to assume a leadership role in academic informatics, leading system development efforts and conducting research.

 The program will help fellows: